maxim-z/Wordle-Solver/README.md

 # Wordle-Solver
 Thinking of upping your Wordle game?
 You've come to the right place!
+Read the pdf!